 She was the “younger unrelated girl” we asked for when pursuing Ben.
 It all locked into place.
 Within hours of the call, we asked for him too.
-For four agonizing days, we fought for his referral, this bright, shiny boy who’d seen hundreds of babies and toddlers come and go while he waited for someone to want him.
-For four days, we pleaded our case against staunch resistance.
-For four days, prayers and emails and calls flooded in, as our Christian community rallied for this unwanted, yet so wanted boy.
+For four agonizing days, we fought for his referral, this bright, shiny boy who’d seen hundreds of babies and toddlers come and go.
+For four days, we pleaded our case against staunch resistance (our social worker never approved unrelated double placements; only biological siblings).
+For four days, prayers and emails and calls flooded in, as our Christian community rallied for this boy.

 Enter The Great Silence, Compline, the prayer of completion.
 Every Sunday night at 9pm, the parents adopting through our agency join in prayer all over the world.
 We pray for our children, the nannies, our paperwork, referrals, court dates, traveling mercies, approvals, and grace.
 I told my adoption community: “Please pray for our expanded referral.
-We want this boy so desperately, but the forces against his placement seem insurmountable.”
+We want this boy so desperately, but it feels impossible.”

 We were hanging on by a thread.
 We knew God said adopt two children from Ethiopia.
 We knew he connected us in prayer to our daughter’s traumatic abandonment.
 We knew he imprinted Ben on our hearts already, before we even had a referral.
-We knew these two children belonged to us, but the approval looked hopeless.
+We knew these two children were ours, but the approval looked hopeless.